House of Gods

 House of Gods is a 2024 Australian television drama series.
 It is created by Osamah Sami and Shahin Shafaei and produced by Matchbox Pictures.
 It was broadcast on ABC TV from 25 February until 31 March 2024.

 Premise

-In the Sydney suburb of Fairfield, Sheikh Mohammad is bidding for the head cleric position at his mosque.
+In the Sydney suburb of Fairfield, Sheikh Mohammad is bidding for the head cleric position at his Iraqi Shia mosque.
 However, whilst his progressive positions are backed by his children they bring tension to aspects of the more conservative community.